redhat-openstack/website/source/uncategorized/rabbitmq.html.md

     %  ./bin/packstack --answer-file=answers

+Alternatively you can set the amqp server and epel along with the allinone option:

+    % packstack --allinone --amqp-server=rabbitmq --use-epel=y

+This will configure the rabbitmq as the amqp server, enable epel and then run the installation.

 If the OpenStack services are properly configured and using RabbitMQ, several queues should exist.
 Use the rabbitmqctl utility to get a list of queues.

     # rabbitmqctl list_queues name